Baritone saxophone: Jazz music

 A number of jazz performers have used the baritone saxophone as their primary instrument.
 It is part of standard big band instrumentation (the larger bass saxophone was also occasionally used up until the 1940s).
 As phrased by Alain Cupper from JazzBariSax.com, "Used a few times in contemporary classical music...it is especially in jazz that this wonderful instrument feels most comfortable."
 One of the instrument's pioneers was Harry Carney, longtime baritone saxophone player in the Duke Ellington band.

-Baritone saxophone soloists Gerry Mulligan, Cecil Payne, Sahib Shihab, Pepper Adams, Serge Chaloff, and Leo Parker achieved fame in the jazz world.
+Baritone saxophone soloists Gerry Mulligan, Cecil Payne, Sahib Shihab, John C. Williams, Pepper Adams, Serge Chaloff, and Leo Parker achieved fame in the jazz world.
 Peter Brötzmann is a notable free jazz player.

 A noted Scottish performer was Joe Temperley, who appeared with Humphrey Lyttelton as well as with the Lincoln Center Jazz Orchestra.

 More recent notable performers include Hamiet Bluiett (who has also led a group of baritone saxophone players), John Surman, Scott Robinson, James Carter, Stephen "Doc" Kupka of the band Tower of Power, Nick Brignola, Gary Smulyan, Brian Landrus, and Ronnie Cuber.
 In the avant-garde scene, Tim Berne has doubled on bari.
 Jazz/funk player Leo Pellegrino of Lucky Chops and Too Many Zooz has become popular with younger listeners for his aggressive playing style and energetic performances.